(photo by Shane Johns – www.shanejohns.com)

 In 2018, my short story “Looking for Laika” won the British Fantasy Award for Best Short Story.
 I haven’t stopped talking about that, either.

-I live in Essex, under extreme duress, and when I’m not making things up I enjoy reading, travelling, watching wrestling, playing video games, collecting tattoos, dyeing my hair strange colours and making up nicknames for my cats.
+I was born and raised in south east London and currently live in Essex under extreme duress.
+When I’m not making things up I enjoy reading, travelling, watching wrestling, playing video games, collecting tattoos, dyeing my hair strange colours and making up nicknames for my cats.

 Contact me: laura.n.mauro(at)gmail.com

 2012: Honourable Mention in Ellen Datlow’s ‘Best Horror of the Year 5’ for ‘Red Rabbit’

 2015: Nominated for British Fantasy Awards in ‘Best Short Story’ and ‘Best Newcomer’ categories for ‘Ptichka’

 2017: Longlisted for the BFSA Awards in the ‘Best Short Fiction’ category for ‘Looking for Laika’

 2018: Nominated for a Shirley Jackson Award in the ‘Novelette’ category for ‘Sun Dogs’

 Nominated for British Fantasy Award in the ‘Best Novella’ category for ‘Naming the Bones’